 Ongoing projects:

-Island sensitivity of Japanese double relatives
+Island sensitivity of relative clauses

-- Results presented in multiple conferences (CUNY 34, CAMP 4, CLS 58, HSP 36).
+- Results presented in the following conferences (with link to slides/posters): CUNY 34, CAMP 4, CLS 58, HSP 36(1/2)).

 Presupposition of ‘only’